comit-network/comit-rs/.github/ISSUE_TEMPLATE/feature-request.md

 * Add a list of questions which need to be answered in combination to this ticket.

 **Definition of Done:**
-* A bullet point list which helps to identify the completion of this ticket
+* Add a list of tasks which needs to be fulfilled.
+This will help to identify the completion of this ticket.